 - Be professional, but be yourself.
 Use your own voice and words when writing your letter.
 If you try to sound like someone else or use fancy words that aren't in your usual vocabulary, the end result is an awkward-sounding letter that the reader most likely won't understand.
 Just be yourself at your best.

 - Keep in mind that you don't know your audience, so use humor and wit cautiously and with a critical eye.
 We encourage you to write with personality, but the written word is much more literal than the spoken word and these techniques can be easily misinterpreted and could lead a letter recipient to think that you aren't being genuine.
 When crafting your letter, remember that you are writing for a professional audience.
 If you're not sure about a particular phrase, err on the side of caution.

 - Proof your work!
 It is important to present yourself, and the SOA, well.
 Check for grammatical and spelling errors before you turn in your letters.
-If we find any errors in grammar or content, your letter(s) will be returned to you for revision.
+Check your draft in an editor such as Grammarly before submitting it.
+If we find any errors in grammar or content, we will return your letters to you to revise.

 Upload a Word document with a clear, COLOR image of your signature.
 Do NOT mail the letter(s) to the address on your scholarship notification.